 Stuffed in your pockets.

 Will you look a little sketchy with wads of $1 bills shoved in your pocket?
 Yes, you will.
 But so what?
-Don’t even bother with a purse.
+Don’t even bother with a purse when heading out to a yard sale or garage sale.
 You need both hands to check tables and chairs for sturdiness, open and close dresser drawers, and closely examine china for chips.
-Also when you negotiate a cool bargain, it is so much easier to just pull exact change out of your pocket instead of rooting around your purse for your wallet then whipping out a $20 and asking for change.
+Also when you negotiate a cool bargain, it is so much easier to just pull exact change out of your pocket instead of rooting around your purse for your wallet then whipping out a $20 bill and asking for change.

-Asking for change is a sure sign of an amateur.
+Asking for change at a yard sale is a sure sign of an amateur.

 2. Do NOT wear flip-flops.
 Ever.

 I’m serious about this one.
 Your pedicure looks really cute, but please please cover up your toes.
-I move a lot of furniture and always end up dropping something heavy on my foot.
+I move a lot of furniture at yard sales and often end up dropping something heavy on my foot.
 Plus you could be parking on rough terrain, walking up hills and across uneven ground.
 For the love of your feet, please wear comfy close-toed walking shoes.